Samson Resources Corporation, et al. - Preference Defense Lawyer

 These adversary actions are before the Honorable Christopher S. Sontchi.

 Common Defenses in Preference Actions

 The United States Bankruptcy Code provides many affirmative defenses to preference actions, contained within Section 547(c).
 For example, the most common defenses that may be available to a Defendant under Section 547(c) may include:

 • the transfer was a contemporaneous exchange for new value given to the debtor (i.e., the debtor received something of value in exchange for the transfer); 11 U.S.C. §547(c)(1);

 • after such transfer, Defendant gave new value to or for the benefit of the debtor (i.e., the Defendant extended additional credit to the Debtor after receiving the transfer) 11 U.S.C. §547(c)(4); or

 • the transfer was in payment of a debt incurred by the debtor in the ordinary course of business or financial affairs of the debtor and the recipient (i.e., Defendant made the transfer under ordinary business terms).
 11 U.S.C. §547(c)(2).For more information, see our page on Preference Defense Litigation: http://www.tobialaw.com/delaware-preference-defense-lawyer.html

-If you conducted business with Samson Resources Corporation or any related entities and especially if you have received a demand letter or a complaint, contact us here, email us at email@example.com or call the firm’s Wilmington offices directly at (302) 655-5303 to schedule a free initial consultation.
+If you conducted business with Samson Resources Corporation or any related entities and especially if you have received a demand letter or a complaint, contact us here, email us at email@example.com or call the firm’s Wilmington offices directly at (302) 655-5303 to schedule an initial consultation.
 We can discuss the situation and share with you our initial observations at no charge.